Cable broadband explained

 Can I get cable broadband in my area?

 The first step is to check availability.
 We'll tells you which packages are available at your property.
-You can do this by entering your postcode in the availability checker at the top of the page.
+You can do this by entering your postcode into our availability checker.

 How to compare cable broadband